konfiger/konfiger-nodejs/docs/index.md

 | void putLong(key, value)           | Put a Long into the konfiger, the second parameter must be a Number.
 | void putInt(key, value)           | Put a Int into the konfiger, alias for `void putLong(key, value)`.
 | void putFloat(key, value)           | Put a Float into the konfiger, the second parameter must be a Float
+| void putDouble(key, value)           | Put a Double into the konfiger, the second parameter must be a Double
 | Array keys()           | Get all the keys entries in the konfiger object in iterable array list
 | Array values()           | Get all the values entries in the konfiger object in iterable array list
 | Array[Key, Value] entries()           | Get all the entries in the konfiger in a `[['Key', 'Value'], ...]`